marmelab/ng-admin/UPGRADE-0.8.md

 ## `dashboardView()` is deprecated, use `admin.dashboard()` instead

 To let developers customize the admin dashboard at will, ng-admin 0.8 decouples the dashboard data and presentation.
-You can setup the dashboard datasources and template on a new member of ythe admin class, `dahboard()`:
+You can setup the dashboard datasources and template on a new member of the admin class, `dashboard()`:

 ```js
 admin.dashboard(nga.dashboard()